 Capitals of culture

-The cities of Athens and Elefsina are both thriving cultural centres.
-Elefsina has been selected as the 2021 European Capital of Culture, an initiative started in 1985 as the European City of Culture, with Athens the first title-holder.
+Athens is a thriving cultural centre.
 There are cultural events almost every day of the week and all-year round, ranging from free exhibitions to world-class opera.

 In the birthplace of drama, there is unsurprisingly a very active theatre scene with a season that runs from November until early spring.
 There are performances in English but it's definitely worth going to a Greek performance for the experience – even if you don't understand the language.

 Whether you want to visit the cinema, go shopping, take in the sights or just sit and watch the world go by, there's sure to be something that interests you.

 Cinemas show a variety of films, from Hollywood to Bollywood, and during the summer months many have open-air, rooftop showings.
 Films are usually shown in their original language with Greek subtitles, so you may find many that are in English.